 In accordance with Chapter 92, P.L.
-2007, the Workers' Compensation Judges (WCJ) Part of the Public Employees' Retirement System (PERS) will be closed to new membership, effective June 8, 2007.
+2007, the Workers' Compensation Judges (WCJ) Part of the Public Employees' Retirement System (PERS) was closed to new membership, effective June 8, 2007.
 Members who were enrolled in the WCJ Part of the PERS (those employed by the Division of Workers' Compensation

 of the Department of Labor as Workers' Compensation Judges, see titles listed ) prior to June 8, 2007 will continue to be offered special retirement benefits through their membership in the WCJ Part of the PERS.